 Since the camera uses high powered IR LEDs and has PTZ motors to power, it needs a lot more than the 7W or so a fixed lens camera needs – around 22W to be exact.
 So the PoE standard the camera supports is 802.3at.
 Reolink has thrown in a power adaptor that you can use to power up the camera and you may be thinking already ‘can I use that to inject power also’.

 Yes, but hold your horses!
 My PoE switch is of the 802.3af variant so it didn’t have enough juice to power the camera.
 I had a PoE injector lying around and with the included power adaptor, PoE injection seemed to be the way to go.
 But what I quickly found out was that the 1.5 A power adaptor could power the camera only over cables of up to 30 feet length.
 When I tried using longer cables, the current drop over the cable run meant that the camera didn’t get the 22W it needed and couldn’t work properly when the IR LEDs also turned on.
-So either use a 802.3at PoE switch or if you are planning to power this camera using a PoE injector over a long Ethernet cable run, use a more powerful 12 W power adaptor.
+So either use a 802.3at PoE switch or a higher power PoE injector over a long Ethernet cable run.

 If you want to use the included waterproofing connector, you will have to remove the RJ-45 plug on the ethernet cable and re-crimp it once it has been passed through the waterproofing connector.